aluxnimm/outlookcaldavsynchronizer/README.md

 	- **Email address:** email address used as remote identity for the CalDAV server, necessary to synchronize the organizer
 - *Outlook settings*:
 	- **Outlook Folder:** Outlook folder that should be used for synchronization
-	- **Synchronize changes immediately after change** Trigger a partial synchronization run immediately after an item is created, changed or deleted in Outlook via the Inspector dialog, works only for Appointments at the moment!
+	- **Synchronize items immediately after change** Trigger a partial synchronization run immediately an item is created, changed or deleted in Outlook via the Inspector dialog, works only for Appointments at the moment!
 - *Sync settings*:
 	- Synchronization settings
 		- **Outlook -> CalDav (Replicate):** syncronizes everything from outlook to caldav server (one way)